openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 <blockquote>**[Packman: puddletag
         0.9.10-0.pm](http://packman.links2linux.org/package/puddletag)**
 >
-> â€œpuddletag is a tag editor for Linux loosely based on mp3tag.
+> “puddletag is a tag editor for Linux loosely based on mp3tag.
 It uses a table layout
         so that all the tags you want to edit by hand are visible and easily editable. puddletag excels at automating repetitive tasks like extracting tag information from filenames, tagging files from a text file or the clipboard, renaming or moving files and folders based on tags by using patterns, and manipulating tags using actions and regular expressions.
         Supported formats include id3v1, id3v2 (.mp3), AAC (.m4a), VorbisComments (.ogg, .flac), and
         APEv2 (.ape).
-Much of mp3tag's functionality has been replicated with added enhancements and tweaks.â€
+Much of mp3tag's functionality has been replicated with added enhancements and tweaks.”
 >
 > </blockquote>

 <blockquote>**[Packman: xmms2
         0.7-13.pm](http://packman.links2linux.org/package/xmms2)**
 >
-> â€œXMMS2 is an audio framework, but it is not a general multimedia player - it will
+> “XMMS2 is an audio framework, but it is not a general multimedia player - it will
         not play videos.
 It has a modular framework and plugin architecture for audio processing, visualisation and output, but this framework has not been designed to support video.
 Also the client-server design of XMMS2 (and the daemon being independent of any graphics output) practically prevents direct video output being implemented.
 It has support for a wide range of audio formats, which is expandable via plugins.
-It includes a basic CLI interface to the XMMS2 framework, but most users will want to install a graphical XMMS2 client (such as gxmms2 or esperanza).â€
+It includes a basic CLI interface to the XMMS2 framework, but most users will want to install a graphical XMMS2 client (such as gxmms2 or esperanza).”
 >
 > </blockquote>